Immuno-Oncology Service Delivery: Capacity Management

 Key developments: Managing increasing capacity and more complex immunotherapies

-• Navigating the complexities of the latest immunotherapies: what you need to know and how it will impact on your service
+• Navigating the complexities of the latest immunotherapies: what you need to know and how it will impact your service

 Implementing a comprehensive delivery and support approach to immunotherapies